Poyters/angotia-world-creator/README.md

 - Treat dialogs that point to themselves as invalid
 - Load panels update data in real-time.
 It makes each user of program data version stick to each other
 - Fix changing dialog id during the creation process
+- A new dialog requires at least one player response

 ### Version 1.0.0 (17 July 2020)